Ramsi-K/notebookify/README.md

 The project’s new name represents its goal: to simplify and streamline the process of converting, managing, and sharing notebooks in a flexible and user-friendly manner.
 Whether for Markdown conversion, cloud integration, or custom templates, Notebookify is designed to adapt to diverse workflows.

+### New Feature

+- Plotly visualizations are now saved as static PNG snapshots using `plotly.io.write_image`.

 ### Known Issues

-- Plotly static snapshot functionality is still under development.
-Currently, the tool identifies Plotly outputs but does not generate snapshots.
+- If `kaleido` is not installed, Plotly snapshots may not work.
+Install it with `pip install -U kaleido`.